 - Familiarize yourself with the species that occur in your area.

-- Read through the survey protocol and familiarize yourself with the steps involved and the equipment needed.
+- You can also read through the survey protocol in the participant handbook and familiarize yourself with the steps involved and the equipment needed.

 - Check to see if any training events are happening near you.
 If so, this is one of the best ways to get engaged.